 KCNB participates in the community in the following ways:

 - KCNB works on projects focusing on litter prevention, beautification, recycling, and water pollution prevention.

 - KCNB staff and volunteers visit schools with puppet shows and other educational programs, speak at club and organizational meetings, and participate in festivals and expos.

 - KCNB also sponsors cleanups and recycling events throughout the year.

 - KCNB relies on government and grant funding, private contributions, and volunteer participation.

 To challenge, motivate, and inspire everyone to take responsibility for a clean and beautiful community

-FREE Paper Shred Event: RESCHEDULED for Monday, November 19 due to rain
+Free Paper Shred Event: Monday, November 18

 Call 911 if you witness anyone littering or dumping.
 Many residents are hesitant to call 911, but doing so allows your complaint to be registered in the system and is the recommended and proper way to report.